DineshMahendran-2001/Portfolio/README.md

 4. Use the contact form to send me a message or inquiry.

 # Note
-- This project is a static portfolio and does not include any backend functionality.
+- This project is a dynamic portfolio and does not include any backend functionality.
 The contact form may require additional setup to handle form submissions.
 - Alternatively, you can view the live demo of the project hosted on GitHub Pages at:
 [https://github.com/DineshMahendran-2001/Portfolio.git](https://github.com/DineshMahendran-2001/Portfolio.git)